-In other words, think of it as a moving creature and the first step-like light shows where the creature is at that point.
-So you have to anticipate its position and attack where it will be, right before the first step in the line, or trail, shows up.
+In other words, think of it as a moving creature and the step-like light shows where the creature is at that point, but it leaves a trail.
+So you have to anticipate the creature’s position and attack where it will be, right before the first step in the line, or trail, shows up.

 This is a matter of patience, but it isn’t hard that hard.
 Once you manage to hit it, the creature instantly dies, and you receive an Ash of War.

 Chasing the lights won’t work very well.
 They are quite fast.
 A good way to hit it is by anticipating its movement.
 The lights follow a pattern, so stay in its path and hit the attack button when it’s getting close.